carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 {: .source}

-and discover that testing 2328 groups of order 128 and additionally 56092 groups of order 256 is already too long.
+and discover that testing 2328 groups of order 128 and additionally 56092 groups of order 256 already takes too long.

 > ## Don't panic!
 >
 > You can interrupt GAP by pressing Ctrl-C once.
 After that, GAP will enter
-> a break loop, designated by the break prompt `brk`.
+> a break loop, designated by the break prompt `brk>`.
 You can leave it by
-> typing `quit;` (beware of pressing Ctrl-C twice within a second - that will
+> typing `quit;` (beware of pressing Ctrl-C twice within a second -- that will
 > terminate GAP session completely).
 {: .callout}

-This is again a situation where theoretical knowledge helps much more than brute-force approach.
+This is another situation where theoretical knowledge helps much more than the brute-force approach.
 If the group is a _p_-group, then the order of each conjugacy class of a non-identity element of the group is divisible by _p_;
 therefore, the average order of a group element may not be an integer.
-Therefore, _p_-groups could be excluded from calculation.
+Therefore, _p_-groups can be excluded from calculation.
 So, the new version of the code is

 ~~~
 TestRangeOfOrders:=function(f,n1,n2)